How to password protect ZIP file on Mac

 Adding encryption to your various files and folders is a really great way of increasing your data privacy, but it's not the only way.

-CleanMyMac X comes with a really powerful Privacy module, which can instantly eradicate your online and offline activity traces, enhancing your security and data privacy in a matter of clicks.
+CleanMyMac comes with a really powerful Privacy module, which can instantly eradicate your online and offline activity traces, enhancing your security and data privacy in a matter of clicks.

 Our devices are constantly storing traces of information about our activity to help improve our user experience and Mac's efficiency, but it's this kind of information that can make us vulnerable to data theft.